charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 This assignment is perhaps not entirely complete, but here is enough to get you started.
 Perform the following tasks:

- - Update your server
+- Update your server (sudo apt-get update etc...)
- - Install Git
+- Install Git (sudo apt-get install git)
- - Download JsObjects from GitHub into your Git folder.
+- Download JsObjects from GitHub into your Git folder. (git clone etc...)
- - Install Node
+- Install Node (In ~/Git/JsObjects/Utilities/NodeInstall)
 - Create and Configure an Elastic IP (See Lamp Section)
+- Install Lamp (sudo apt-get install tasksel, sudo tasksel install lamp-server)

 Optional, at least for now:

  - Install MongoDb
- - Install [Lamp][lamp]

-Use the notes found here:
+Additional, highly useful, notes are found here:

 - <http://www.elvenware.com/charlie/os/linux/ConfigureLinux.html>